Russians in China: Japanese occupation and World War II

 Some children grew up inside the walls of Unit 731, infected with syphilis.
-A Youth Corps member deployed to train at Unit 731 recalled viewing a batch of subjects that would undergo syphilis testing: " one was a White Russian woman with a daughter of four or five years of age, and the last was a White Russian woman with a boy of about six or seven."
+A Youth Corps member deployed to train at Unit 731 recalled viewing a batch of subjects that would undergo syphilis testing: "one was a White Russian woman with a daughter of four or five years of age, and the last was a White Russian woman with a boy of about six or seven."
 The children of these women were tested in ways similar to their parents, with specific emphasis on determining how longer infection periods affected the effectiveness of treatments.

 Senior Sergeant Kazuo Mitomo described some of Unit 100's human experiments:

 "On some of the prisoners I experimented 5-6 times, testing the action of Korean bindweed, bactal and castor oil seeds.
 One of the prisoners of Russian nationality became so exhausted from the experiments that no more could be performed on him, and Matsui ordered me to kill that Russian by giving him an injection of potassium cyanide.
 After the injection, the man died at once.
 Bodies were buried in the unit's cattle cemetery."

 Unit 100 staff poisoned and drugged Russians with heroin, castor oil, tobacco and other substances for weeks at a time.
 Some died during the experimentation.
 When survivors were determined to no longer be useful for experimentation and were complaining of illness, staff told them they would receive a shot of medicine, but instead executed them with potassium cyanide injections.
 Executions were also carried out by gunshots.

 The small Russian community beyond the Argun drew a disproportionate interest of Japanese imperial researchers: ethnographers, anthropologists, agronomists.
 The number of their publication exceeds the Russian and Chinese ones by far, and much of what we know about the community comes from Japanese research.
-They idolized the Cossacks and their way of dealing with the harsh climate, drawing potential conclusions for the settlement of Japanese in Manchuria.
+They described Cossacks and their way of dealing with the harsh climate as potential models for the settlement of Japanese in Manchuria.

 With the Soviet invasion in 1945, the secret service (NKVD) entered the area and arrested about a quarter of the male population, especially the larger number of the tridtsatniki, which were deported to the Gulag.
 The other residents received Soviet passports.
 In autumn 1949, the farms of the remaining Russians were forcibly collectivized.
 Most of them were repatriated to the Soviet Union over the following years, with the last significant wave going to Kazakhstan from 1955 to 1956; Chinese farmers took over the vacated areas.
 Most of the Russians who stayed, emigrated to Australia or Latin America after the Chinese government permitted them to do so in 1962.
 The few remaining Russians relocated back to the left riverbank during the Cultural Revolution.
+During the Cultural Revolution, Red Guards destroyed Russian Orthodox churches.
 Soviet citizens were not harassed but those of mixed ancestry (polukrovtsy 'half-bloods') were accused of espionage, often tortured and killed.
 Speaking Russian was forbidden during this time.